Alcatraz Federal Penitentiary: Construction

 After the United States Army's use of the island for over 80 years, it was transferred to the Federal Bureau of Prisons, which hoped an escape-proof jail would help break the crime wave of the 1920s and 1930s.
 The Department of Justice acquired the Disciplinary Barracks on Alcatraz on October 12, 1933, and it became a Federal Bureau of Prisons facility in August 1934. $260,000 was spent to modernize and improve it from January 1934.
-George Hess of the United States Public Health Service was appointed chief medical officer and Edward W. Twitchell became a consultant in psychiatry for Alcatraz in January 1934.
+George Hess of the United States Public Health Service was appointed the chief medical officer.
+Edward W. Twitchell became a consultant in psychiatry for Alcatraz in January 1934.

-The hospital was checked by three officials from the Marine Hospital of San Francisco.
-The Bureau of Prisons personnel arrived on Alcatraz in early February; among them was acting chief clerk Loring O. Mills.
-In April 1934, the old material was removed from the prison; holes were cut in the concrete and 269 cell fronts were installed, built using four carloads of steel ordered from the Stewart Iron Works.
+The on site hospital was checked by three officials from the Marine Hospital of San Francisco.
+The Bureau of Prisons personnel arrived on Alcatraz in early February 1934; among them was acting chief clerk Loring O. Mills.
+In April, the old material was removed from the prison.
+Holes were cut in the concrete and 269 cell fronts were installed, built using four carloads of steel ordered from the Stewart Iron Works.

 Two of four new stairways were built, as were 12 doors to the utility corridors and gratings at the top of the cells.
 On 26 April, a small accidental fire broke out on the roof and an electrician injured his foot by dropping a manhole cover on it.
 The Anchor Post Fence Company added fencing around Alcatraz and the Enterprise Electric Works added emergency lighting in the morgue and switchboard operations.

 In June 1934, the Teletouch Corporation of New York began the installation of an "electro-magnetic gun or metal detecting system" at Alcatraz; detectors were added on the wharf, at the front entrance into the cellblock, and at the rear entrance gate.
 The correctional officers were instructed on how to operate the new locking devices in July 1934, and both the United States Coast Guard and the San Francisco Police Department tested the new radio equipment.
 Final checks and assessments were made on the first two days of August.